paceholder/nodeeditor/README.md

 Currently library implements the simplest GUI interaction between nodes.
 It is possible to define a dummy model, register it and create nodes in the scene.
 No data transfer is yet possible.

+### Dependencies

+The project uses Qt 5.5 and CMake 2.8.

 ### Roadmap

 1. Implement data transfer